Watch Igor Azevedo display incredible balance while reeling in a behemoth of a wels catfish.

 Watch the clip below to see for yourself:

-As you can see, this wasn't just a big bass or walleye, this was a full-grown wels catfish.
+As you can see, this wasn't just a big bass or walleye, this was a fully grown wels catfish.
 These fish can easily grow more than 7 feet long, and well over 140 pounds.

 The world record was 8.7 feet and weighed a modest 280 pounds.
 While Azevedo's wels catfish in the video above wasn't that big, I doubt the world record holder could maintain this kind of balance while kayak fishing.